 The Province of Manitoba is a member of WCLC, a non-profit organization authorized to manage, conduct and operate lottery and gaming-related activities in the Prairie provinces and the territories.
 The Corporation distributes and sells tickets for national lotteries operated by ILC and lottery gaming products operated by WCLC.
-As the province's sole distributor of lottery products, the Corporation is responsible for the development and maintenance of a network of more than 900 private retail outlets across Manitoba and to market a selection of breakopen tickets through those outlets, charitable organizations, and casinos across the province.
+As the province's sole distributor of lottery products, the Corporation is responsible for developing and maintaining a network of more than 900 private retail outlets across Manitoba, and marketing a selection of breakopen tickets through those outlets, charitable organizations, and casinos across the province.
 The Corporation also continues to be the exclusive supplier of bingo paper to Manitoba's charitable and non-profit licensed bingo operators.
 In the online environment, ILC and WCLC lottery gaming products are also available on Manitoba's online gaming platform, PlayNow.com, and the share of profit from these products is presented separately in the Online Gaming segment.

-In the 2020/21 year, the share of the profit of WCLC considered to be part of the Lottery operating segment was \$48.8 million, a decrease of \$11.1 million or 18.5% from last year's share of the profit of WCLC of \$59.9 million.
-The impact of the pandemic on traffic volumes at lottery retailers, the shutdown of the majority of the lottery network between November 21, 2020 and January 22, 2021, lower than expected jackpots in LOTTO MAX and LOTTO 6/49 as well as decreased sporting events have contributed to reduced sales of lottery products.
-In 2020/21, lottery sales through private retail outlets decreased 8.2% over last year, although these reductions were partially offset by increased sales through PlayNow.com.
+In 2021/22, the share of the profit of WCLC considered to be part of the Lottery operating segment was \$64.7 million, an increase of \$15.9 million or 32.6% from last year's share of the profit of WCLC of \$48.8 million.
+During the year, lottery retailers experienced fewer public health restrictions after experiencing a two-month shutdown of the majority of the lottery network in the prior year.